Coder-X15/MCUOS/README.md

 1. How should I make apps for my device? \
     Well, you can check out the script for a sample app (in the `Sample_App` file) in the `apps` directory.
 There, you'll find how you to make your first app.
 You may also check     the code for the launcher in `Launcher.h` \
     Also, I have added a new app : the flashlight app (at index 2) using which you can toggle an LED connected to pin 3 on or of using the UP and DOWN buttons.
 To quit the app,     press the SELECT button.
+I currently don't have enough hardware, so I can't see if it is working.
 2. How can I register the apps in the system? \
     That just requires a few `#include` directives to include the headers for your own apps and a few `app_tray.add_app(app_name, app_name.priority)` lines replacing `app_name`     with the name of the object that refers to you app in the `load` function of the launcher.
 3. How should I use the devices connected to my Arduino unit? \